jboynyc/textnets/docs/tutorial.rst

 Like the bipartite network, the projected textnet also has a `plot
 <ProjectedTextnet.plot>` method.
 This takes an optional argument, ``alpha``,
-which can help "declutter" the resulting visualization by removing edges.
+which can help "de-clutter" the resulting visualization by removing edges.
 The value for this argument is a significance value, and only edges with a significance value at or below the chosen value are kept.
 What remains in the pruned graph is called the "backbone" in the network science literature.